Professional crew boarding up windows on fire-damaged residential home

 Perimeter Security & Documentation

 The property perimeter is secured, warning signage is posted, and all work is photographed for insurance documentation.
-We provide your adjuster with a detailed report of all emergency mitigation performed.
+We provide your adjuster with a detailed report of all emergency mitigation performed, including timestamped photos, material inventories, and a scope summary that supports your claim from day one.

 Regional considerations